yuvallanger/strife-plot/article.md

 whereas R_{1} genotypes will respond to a sufficient amount of S_{1} signal in their immediate environment.

-The fitness benefit of a QS system is an indirect one: communication using a signalling system may spare unnecessary costs of futile attempts to cooperate whenever the local density of potential cooperators is lower than the quorum nq.
-For this communication benefit to be feasible, the QS machinery altogether has to be much cheaper (in terms of metabolic costs) than cooperation itself, otherwise constitutive (unconditional and permanent) cooperation would be a better option for the bacterium, and resources invested into QS would be wasted.
-Thus the ordering of the metabolic fitness costs of cooperation and QS are assumed to be mCwwmS§mR. The inactive alleles c, s and r carry no metabolic cost: mc~ms~mr~0:
-The effect of the quorum sensing genes on the cooperation gene
-The quorum signal is supposed to be the regulator of
-cooperation: bacteria with a C.R genome (i.e., those carrying a functional cooperation allele C and a working response module R) will actually express the C gene (i.e., cooperate) only if there is a sufficient quorum nq of signallers (.S. individuals) within their neighbourhood.
-That is, C.R cells wait for a number of ‘‘promises’’ of cooperation in their 3x3-cell neighbourhood before they switch to cooperating mode (produce the public good) themselves.
-C.r genotypes do not have a functioning response module, therefore they produce the public good constitutively.
-Selection
+### Selection
 Individuals compete for sites.
-Competition is played out between randomly chosen pairs of neighbouring cells, on the basis of the actual net metabolic burdens M(1) and M(2) they carry.
-The net metabolic burden M(i) of an individual i is calculated as the sum of the basic metabolic load M0 carried by all individuals and the total metabolic cost me(i) of the actual gene expressions at the three loci concerned (see Table 1), multiplied by the unit complement of the cooperation reward parameter (1 – r) if it is surrounded by a sufficient quorum of cooperators:
-MðiÞ~½M0zmeðiÞ if # of cooperators in neighborhood is below the quorum threshold nq
-MðiÞ~½M0zmeðiÞð1{rÞ otherwise ð0vrv1Þ
-Thus, successful cooperation reduces the total metabolic burden in a multiplicative fashion.
-The relative fitness of individual i is defined as its net metabolic burden relative to the basic metabolic load as M0=MðiÞ.
-In practice, the outcome of competition is determined by a random draw, with chances of winning weighted in proportion to the relative fitnesses.
-The winner takes the site of the loser, replacing it by a copy of itself.
+Competition is played out between randomly chosen pairs of neighbouring cells, on the basis of their fitness:

+Fitness = BasalCost/((CooperationCost + SignalCost + ReceptorCost)*(1 - PublicGoodsEffect))

+TODO

+If the cell produces public goods, CooperationCost will be included: only be included if the cell produces public goods.
+PublicGoodsEffect will be equal to zero in the case of insufficient public goods.
+PublicGoodsEffect will be equal to the

+Each of the competitor's Fitness is multiplied by a different uniform random number [0, 1) and the result is compared.
+The cell with the higher result is the winner of the competition.
+If both cells are of the same strain, one of the cells goes through the mutation stage, as a competition is meaningless.

-Mutations
+### Mutations
-During the takeover of a site by the winner of the competition the invading cell, i.e., the copy of the winner occupying the site of the loser, can change one of its 3 alleles (chosen at random) from functional to inactive or vice versa.
-We call these allele changes ‘‘mutations’’, but in fact they can be due to either mutation or some other process like transformation or even the immigration of individuals carrying the ‘‘mutant’’ allele.
-The point in allowing allele changes both ways (losing and obtaining them) is to maintain the presence of all six different genes (C, c, S, s, R, r) in the population so that the system doesn’t get stuck in any particular genetic state because of the lack of alternative alleles.
-Thus, each of the six possible allele changes may have a positive probability.
+During the takeover of a site by the winner of the competition the invading cell, i.e., the copy of the winner occupying the site of the loser, can change any of its 2 alleles from pherotype 1 to 2 or vice versa.
+We call these allele changes ‘‘mutations’’, but in fact they can be due to either mutation or some other process like transformation or even the immigration of individuals carrying the ‘‘mutant’’ allele. [??]
+The point in allowing
+allele changes both ways is to maintain the presence of all different genes in the population so that the system doesn’t get stuck in any particular genetic state because of the lack of alternative alleles.
+Thus, each of the possible allele changes may have a positive probability.
-Mutations are independent at the three loci – e.g., the quorum signal gene S can be lost without losing the response module R at the same time; the resulting mutant will be ‘‘mute’’ yet still able to respond to quorum signals.
+Mutations are independent at the two loci – e.g., the quorum signal gene S can be mutated without changing the response module R at the same time.

-Diffusion
+### Diffusion
 Each competition step may be followed by a number (D) of diffusion steps.
-One diffusion step consists of the random choice of a site, and the 90u rotation of the 262 subgrid with the randomly chosen site in its upper left corner.
+One diffusion step consists of the random choice of a site, and the 90 degree rotation of the 2x2 subgrid with the randomly chosen site in its upper left corner.
 Rotation occurs in clockwise or anticlockwise direction with equal probability [19].
 D is the diffusion parameter of the model: it is proportional to the average